It Takes Two (video game)

-It Takes Two is an action-adventure platform video game developed by Hazelight Studios and published by Electronic Arts.
-It was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in March 2021, and was released for Nintendo Switch in November 2022.
-Like Hazelight's debut game A Way Out, it does not have a single-player option.
+It Takes Two is a 2021 cooperative platformer game developed by Hazelight Studios and published by Electronic Arts.
+The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in March 2021, and was released for Nintendo Switch in November 2022.

+Like Hazelight's debut game A Way Out, It Takes Two does not have a single-player option.
 It is playable only in either online or local split screen cooperative multiplayer between two players.
+The game follows a couple transformed into living dolls as they attempt to find a way out while trying to mend their relationship.

-It Takes Two received favorable reviews from critics and won multiple year-end accolades, including the Game of the Year at The Game Awards 2021 and the 25th Annual D.I.C.E.
+It Takes Two received positive reviews from critics and won multiple year-end accolades, including Game of the Year at The Game Awards 2021 and the 25th Annual D.I.C.E.
 Awards.
-The game was a commercial success, with more than 10 million copies sold by February 2023.
+The game had sold over 20 million units by October 2024.

 Gameplay

 It Takes Two is an action-adventure video game with elements from platform games.
 It is specifically designed for split-screen cooperative multiplayer, which means that it must be played with another player through either local or online play.
 The game features a large number of game mechanics from various video game genres.
 These gameplay mechanics are connected to the story and the theme of the level.
 For instance, in one level, Cody gains the ability to rewind time, whereas May can replicate herself.
 Players have to cooperate with each other and utilize these abilities in order to progress.
 The game also features a large number of minigames.